Arizona Overtime Laws

 Arizona Overtime Rates

 Arizona overtime is regulated by the Fair Labor Standards Act (FLSA).
-According to FLSA, any work done over 40 hours per week is considered overtime.
+Any work done over 40 hours per week is considered overtime, according to FLSA.

 Unlike some states that also have daily overtime regulations, Arizona does not specify daily overtime.